apache/usergrid/docs/data-queries/operators-and-types.md

 # Supported query operators & data types

-The following operators and data types are supported by the SQL-like query language in API BaaS.
+The following operators and data types are supported by the SQL-like query language in Usergrid.

 ## Operators